The Best Credit Cards for a Trip to Hawaii

 There’s a $95 annual fee for this card.

 Hawaii can feel so exotic, that it’s hard to believe that it’s still part of the United States.

-You don’t have to worry about notifying your card issuer before you travel, or ever paying a foreign transaction fee.
-Visa, MasterCard, American Express, and the Discover card are all accepted in Hawaii.
+You don’t have to worry about notifying your card issuer before you travel, or ever pay a foreign transaction fee.
+Visa, MasterCard, American Express, and Discover cards are all accepted in Hawaii.